Window Cill or Window Sill? What’s the Difference (And Which Is Correct in Ireland?)

 Trusted & Used By Professionals From

-Cills.ie makes it easy to measure, customise, and order aluminium cills, flashings, trims, and cappings — all online, with engineer support included.
+Cills.ie makes it easy to measure, customise, and order aluminium cills, flashings, trims, and cappings & more.
+All online, with engineer support included.

 © Copyright Cills.ie 2026